CarelleRichards/CarelleRichards/README.md

 🖥️ Recently, I completed a Bachelor of Information Technology with a 3.9/4 GPA.

-📚 Previously, I completed a Bachelor of Business.
+📚 Previously, I completed a Bachelor of Business (Marketing).

 📷 For the past decade, I've worked in marketing, graphic design, photography, video production and motion graphics.